Nizii/erp_system_ui/README.md

 # ERP System UI

 This project was about creating a full stack application from design to the implementation of the front and back end.
-The system contains three tables where you can add, update or delete data.
+The system contains three tables (Contacts, Bills and Products) where you can add, update or delete data.
 Furthermore, the system has a registration and a login page.
 For more details about the backend see my other repository on this project [https://github.com/Nizii/erp_system_api](https://github.com/Nizii/)

 # Team